 Connecting unsupported services

-If a service does not have a built-in Vybe integration, you can still connect to it:
+If a service does not have a built-in Vybe integration, you can still connect to it:- Create a Custom API integration with the service’s base URL and authentication credentials

 - Ask the AI to call the service’s REST endpoints directly